Finance Resources

 Applications close 21 days before the end of the term

-OSAP is open to Ontario residents who are Canadian citizens, permanent residents, or protected persons
+Open to Ontario residents who are Canadian citizens, permanent residents, or protected persons

 Additional funding may be provided if you’re an Indigenous student, a student with a permanent disability or a persistent or prolonged disability, or a youth in or from extended society care

-Grants may be converted to loans if the conditions of your grant are no longer met which can include no longer being a full-time student or failing to make academic progress by switching majors too often or retaking classes
+Grants may be converted to loans if the conditions of your grant are no longer met which can include no longer being a full-time student or failing to make academic progress by switching majors too often or retaking classes.

 Filing taxes